-I've had some incredibly convincing spam emails arising from this website.
+I've had some very convincing spam emails arising from this website.
 It seems like a new technique for search engine optimisation (SEO) is to write sob stories and send them to site owners asking for them to link to some website that usually has very little to do with the sob story.
 I guess these are SEO "consultants" trying to get as many sites as possible to link to their client's site to boost the latter's search ranking, given that most search engines rank sites based on how many other sites link to them.
 I bet this strategy works pretty well.
-Here are the two most recent examples:
+Here are some recent examples:

 Subject: "Sean Leavey, electronics question"